 Join our team.
 Positions include field researchers, education assistants, turtle-care technicians and more.

 At Turtle Guardians, we provide education, conduct research, rescue adult turtles on roads, and implement road mitigation solutions to reduce turtle mortality.
 We also rescue, incubate and release turtle hatchlings from nests in jeopardy under special permits.
 This practice, also known as "headstarting", increases their odds of survival and helps bolster turtle populations.

 Note: All research including turtle measurements, incubation and releases, and tunnel system installations are done under wildlife permits and with authorizations.

 In the Name of Grace- Saving Sacred Spaces

 We have turtley cool school curriculums for kids and teachers

-We offer online and in person tours, and off-site workshops and events.
+We also offer off-site workshops and events!